BenSheridanEdwards/Makers_Paladins_Path/README.md

 - Players will have 4 basic attacks at their disposal
 - Attacks will be elemental by nature.
 Examples of elemental attacks are fire, water, air, earth, poison, and paralysis

+### Final Requirements

-### Additional Features
+### Additional Features we'd love to add

-- VR Capablity for our game
+- Enabling VR controls
-- Multiple environments for the player to explore, all contained in the same level
+- Enemies having multiple attacks
-- Multiple enemy types
+- More advanced enemy AI

 ## <a name="Story">User Stories</a>